madergd/design/README.md

 # design
-Download and create the artifact with: mvn clean install
+Download and create the artifact running mvn clean install from the root folder.

 Running with jetty  http://localhost:8080/weathermap/weather.jsp